-Join us as we continue to engage readers across the country by applying for the available position:
+We're hiring!
+Join us as we continue to engage readers across the country by applying for an internship.

 Internships at the National Book Foundation

 The National Book Foundation, presenter of the National Book Awards, welcomes applications from individuals seeking internships at the center of an established and active literary nonprofit.
-Interns assist with a variety of tasks and programs, including the National Book Awards, 5 Under 35, BookUp, the Innovations in Reading Prize, as well as administrative, marketing and social media projects.
+Interns assist with a variety of tasks and programs, including the National Book Awards, 5 Under 35, BookUp, Book Rich Environments, Why Reading Matters, and the Innovations in Reading Prize, as well as administrative, marketing and social media projects.

-Our internships operate on a seasonal calendar, and require a minimum of 15 hours a week.
-Applications for internships are due one month before the start of the season applied for.
+Our internships operate on a seasonal calendar, and require a minimum of 16 hours a week (ideally two full work days).

 Fall Internships: September – December